John Conyers: Caucus memberships

-Conyers supported legislation aimed at strengthening the U.S. civil justice system.
-In March 2016, Rep. Conyers and Representative Hank Johnson introduced legislation to protect consumers access to civil courts, titled the "Restoring Statutory Rights Act."
-This legislation would "ensure that the state, federal, and constitutional rights of Americans are enforceable" and consumers aren't forced into secretive private arbitration hearings.

 Detroit mayoral campaigns

 While serving in the U.S. House, Conyers made two unsuccessful runs for mayor of Detroit: one in 1989 against incumbent Coleman Young and again in 1993.

 1989

-Incumbent Democratic Mayor Coleman Young decided to run for a fifth term, despite growing unpopularity and the declining economy of Detroit.
+Incumbent Democratic mayor Coleman Young decided to run for a fifth term, despite growing unpopularity and the declining economy of Detroit.
 In the September primary, Young won with 51% of the vote.
 Accountant Tom Barrow qualified for the November run-off by having 24%, and Conyers received 18% of the vote.
 Despite the difficulties of the city, Young defeated Barrow in the run-off with 56% of the vote.

 1993

-In June 1993, incumbent Democratic Mayor Coleman Young decided to retire instead of seeking a sixth term, citing his age and health.
+In June 1993, incumbent Democratic mayor Coleman Young decided to retire instead of seeking a sixth term, citing his age and health.
 Many observers believed he had decided not to test his growing unpopularity.
 In a Detroit News poll in February, 81% said Young should retire.
 Conyers was one of the 23 candidates who qualified for ballot access.

 Dennis Archer was the front runner in the mayoral campaign from the beginning.
-The 51-year-old former State Supreme Court Justice raised over $1.6 million to finance his campaign.
+The 51-year-old former state supreme court justice raised over $1.6 million to finance his campaign.
 He won the September primary with 54% of the vote.
 Conyers came in fourth place.
 Archer won the November election.